jeffeth-donaldson/jeffeth-donaldson-blog/journal.md

 ## 3/28/24

 Today I was feeling a bit sick so I didn't work too much on the site.
 I did have articles (very lazily) link back to the project they are a part of.
 I also finished the mobile site views for the posts and projects pages.
 I realize now I should have made those pages mostly a component, but I didn't oh well.
 Next time I can work on the About Me page if I want an easy job, or I can work on the posts/project page if I want a hard job.

+## 3/30/24

+Today is an exciting day because it is the day I finished the frontend!
+I got the mobile views for all the rest of the pages finished.
+I also added a favicon.
+Next time I'll work on deploying my app to my oracle vm.